Suicidal Behaviour Research Laboratory

 We conduct interdisciplinary research including experimental research, clinical and non-clinical studies as well as psychosocial interventions as we strive to understand and prevent suicide

-The Suicidal Behaviour Research Laboratory (SBRL) at the University of Glasgow is led by Professor Rory O’Connor PhD CPsychol AFBPsS FAcSS, the Past President of the International Academy for Suicide Research.
-Rory has a long-standing interest in suicide research.
+The Suicidal Behaviour Research Laboratory (SBRL) at the University of Glasgow is led by Professor Rory O’Connor PhD CPsychol AFBPsS FAcSS, the President of the International Association for Suicide Prevention and a past President of International Academy for Suicide Research.
+Rory has a long-standing interest in suicide research (for more information, see a profile here).
 He has been conducting research into suicide and self-harm since 1994 and he established the SBRL (originally named SBRG) in 2003.
-It has an international reputation for conducting high quality, theoretically-grounded and innovative research and it is the leading suicide and self-harm research group in Scotland.
-The group also has strong national and international research links and it is always keen to develop new collaborations to advance the understanding and prevention of suicide throughout the world.
+It has an international reputation for conducting high quality, theoretically-grounded and innovative research and it is the leading suicide and self-harm research group in Scotland and one of the leading groups in the UK.
+The SBRL also has strong national and international research links and it is always keen to develop new collaborations to advance the understanding and prevention of suicide throughout the world.

 We do not provide a treatment service or advice for those in crisis.
 If you are in crisis or feeling suicidal we urge you to seek help from your GP, a key worker, or family and friends.
-You can also contact helpline services such as Samaritans (116 123) or, if you are in Scotland, Breathing Space (0800 83 85 87).
+You can also contact helpline services such as Samaritans (116 123), NHS24 (111) or, if you are in Scotland, Breathing Space (0800 83 85 87).

 Key international resources on suicide research and its prevention can be found at the sites below:

 Get new content delivered directly to your inbox.